Armstrongzcl/rdp-socks5/README.md

 # rdp-socks5
 Remote Desktop over Socks5 proxy

-Công cụ Hỗ trợ thực hiện Remote Desktop thông qua Socks5 proxy Công cụ này giúp người sử dụng thực hiện việc remote desktop vào trong các máy chủ khác cùng mạng LAN khi đã có quyền truy cập SSH vào một máy tính thuộc mạng này.
+Tool for Remote Desktop with Socks5 proxy support.
+This tool enables users to remotely access servers on the same LAN network after gaining SSH access to a computer on that network.

 # usage
 ## Run socks5 proxy